SILENCE AND JOY

 Herr Beethoven may be a genius – but he’s also the son of a drunken German tenor

 Born in Poland in 1778, George Bridgetower was an Afro-European musician who lived in England for much of his life.
 Beethoven wrote his great Violin Sonata Number 9 for Bridgetower, and the two men performed it together at its Viennese premiere in May 1803.
 Soon afterwards a bitter row broke out between them.
-Incensed by a casual remark directed at one of his women friends, Beethoven rededicated the piece to a famous Parisian violinist.
+Incensed by a casual remark about one of his women friends, Beethoven rededicated the piece to a famous Parisian violinist.
 So what should have been the Bridgetower Sonata became the Kreutzer Sonata.
 Ironically, Rodolphe Kreutzer never actually performed the work, judging it to be far too difficult.
 Bridgetower and Beethoven never met again.

 Silence and Joy (Act One) premiered on YouTube on 30th October